Teasels

 What?
 Where?
 When?

-Teasels is cabaret with audience participation, co-created performance art.
-In a two-hour show, audiences are treated to a drawing experience that brings forth and accentuates the best of cabaret, with all levels of drawing ability welcome and encouraged.
+Teasels was cabaret with audience participation, co-created performance art.
+Audiences-cum-participants were treated to a drawing experience accentuating the best of cabaret, with all levels of drawing ability welcomed and encouraged.

-Performers themselves are treated to a step-change in their creative practice, becoming life models for the first time - for most of them - and, in turn, realising a transforming their relationship with the crowd - performance subject becomes art subject.
+Performers themselves were treated to a step-change in their creative practice, becoming life models for the first time - for most of them - and, in turn, transforming their relationship with the crowd - performance subject to art subject.

-Teasels is a fully mobile experience - suited for the stage but perfectly adaptable to any space, nook or cranny.
-We launched the initiative in April 2022 in the Victorian-inspired cinema at Cooper’s Yard Studios, SE London, and now we’re looking for new delivery partners to help is scale up and reach new participants - audiences and performers alike.
+Teasels was a fully mobile experience - suited for the stage but perfectly adaptable to any space, nook or cranny.
+We launched the initiative in April 2022 in the Victorian-inspired cinema at Cooper’s Yard Studios, SE London.
+Who knows!
+Maybe Teasels will return to a venue near you.